pdroll/timer-machine-node/README.md

 <!--[![npm](http://img.shields.io/npm/v/timer-machine-node.svg?style=flat)](https://www.npmjs.org/package/timer-machine-node)-->

 A simple, flexible timer for JavaScript.

-Under the hood the Node's `process.hrtime()` is used to calculate time between intervals. `hrtime` (as opposed to `Date().getTime()` or any date/time based timing mechanism) are [not subject to clock drift and allow for more accurate measurements](https://nodejs.org/api/process.html#process_process_hrtime_time).
+Under the hood, Node's `process.hrtime()` is used to calculate time between intervals. `hrtime` (as opposed to `Date().getTime()` or any date/time based timing mechanism) are [not subject to clock drift and allow for more accurate measurements](https://nodejs.org/api/process.html#process_process_hrtime_time).
 You can read [this blog post](https://blog.tompawlak.org/measure-execution-time-nodejs-javascript) for more information on `process.hrtime`.

 A fork of the great [timer-machine](https://github.com/brentburg/timer-machine) by Brent Burgoyne.